 How treatment products are formulated

 Ants may be broadly separated into meat/grease ants and sugar ants depending on whether they mostly forage for protein or carbohydrates.These preferences may differ depending on which point in their life cycle the ants are in, or what the prevailing weather conditions are.
 For example, when larvae are being fed there will be increased foraging for protein and when prolonged periods of rain dilute available sugar resources, there will be increased demand for carbohydrates.
 It is therefore essential to understand the target species' life cycle and biology before any management activity is begun.
+In the Pacific Islands, where temperatures rarely fall below 20°C, breeding can be assumed to occur year round.

 A particular bait matrix or treatment product may be successful in managing a species in one environment but not another.
 When trying to manage an invasive ant species, it is important to gather as much information about baits that have been successful in environments comparable to your own before commencing any management activity.